ikromin/jphotoframe/README.md

 * **text** - displays text either from variables bound to the data model or as free form strings
 * **weather** - displays forecast data bound to a specific part of the weather data model

+To see a detailed explanation on how to use the layout engine, see this article - https://www.igorkromin.net/index.php/2017/12/04/jphotoframe-new-layout-engine-explained-with-examples/

 ### Anchor Widget

 Properties: